 Teaching and learning at TJHSST are team endeavors.
 As part of this team approach, teachers, students, counselors, parents, and administrators will all work together to understand expectations, navigate responsibilities, and communicate clearly.
 We want to provide students a strategy to address academic pressures with their teachers so they make positive choices and abide by the TJ Honor Code.
 If there are times when students need to address academic and homework concerns with their teachers, these guidelines should always be followed in a respectful manner.
 Teachers will consider individual students’ situations when making their decisions regarding student requests, and will offer support regardless of whether the student’s specific request is approved.

-The TJHSST Leadership Team has adopted the following policy after reviewing recommendations from a committee of students, faculty, parents, and administration:
+The TJHSST Wellness and Instructional Team has adopted the following policy after reviewing recommendations from a committee of students, faculty, parents, and administration:

 - Thanksgiving, winter, and spring breaks should be free of homework assignments.
 No assignments will be due the class period following breaks unless sufficient time has been provided prior to the breaks.

 - There should be no test or quiz scheduled for the first class meeting after Thanksgiving, winter, and spring break.

 - Teachers should communicate the approximate length of time it should take to complete assignments.

 - Administration will work with teachers in a timely manner to address concerns regarding homework.

 - Working with their counselors, students will select courses that are meaningful and manageable.

 - Students and parents will use Advocacy Guidelines for TJHSST students to address academic and homework concerns.